Methotrexate for Dogs

 • weight loss

-However, within this study were two older dogs that developed significant anorexia and weight loss resulting in euthanasia.
-The cause of decline was not identified, but infection was suspected in one dog.
+However, in this study, two older dogs developed significant anorexia and weight loss, resulting in euthanasia.
+The cause of the decline was not identified, but an infection was suspected in one dog.

 What If I Miss a Dose?

 Talk to your doctor.
-Based on clinical signs during treatment, the dosage and timing may be adjusted.
+The dosage and timing may be adjusted based on clinical signs during treatment.

 Storage and Handling